CEO parent appeals conviction in college bribery case - NewsBreak

 CEO parent appeals conviction in college bribery case

-BOSTON (AP) — A Massachusetts business executive who was sentenced to 15 months in prison in the sprawling college admissions cheating scandal appealed his conviction on Monday, arguing that he believed he was making legitimate donations to get his three children into elite universities.
+Two wealthy parents sentenced to prison in the sprawling college admissions bribery scandal appealed their convictions on Monday, saying they believed they were making legitimate donations to get their children into elite universities.

-John Wilson, 62, was convicted on a range of fraud and bribery charges after a jury trial last year.
-He was given the longest sentence in the case so far after prosecutors said he paid $1.2 million in bribes to cheat the college admission system.
+John Wilson and Gamal Abdelaziz were found guilty in a jury trial last year after prosecutors said they paid bribes to cheat the college admissions system.
+Both men were convicted of fraud and bribery conspiracy, and Wilson was convicted of additional charges of bribery, wire fraud and filing a false tax return.

-In a brief filed Monday, Wilson’s lawyers argue that he’s different from the dozens of other parents charged in the scheme.
-Wilson’s children were all qualified to get into the colleges they sought entry to, according to the filing, and Wilson never knew any single person would benefit from the payments.

-The appeal asks for an acquittal of all charges or a new trial.
+Their sentences are the longest handed down in the case so far.
+Wilson, 62, was sentenced to 15 months in prison, while Abdelaziz, 64, was sentenced to a year.

-Wilson, a former Staples Inc. executive who is now CEO of a private equity firm, was accused of paying $220,000 to have his son admitted to the University of Southern California as a water polo recruit.
+Wilson, a former Staples Inc. executive who heads a private equity firm, was accused of paying $220,000 to have his son admitted to the University of Southern California as a water polo recruit.
 Prosecutors said he later paid another $1 million to get his twin daughters into Harvard and Stanford, and then filed part of it as a tax write-off.

+Abdelaziz, a former casino executive, was charged with paying $300,000 to get his daughter into USC as a basketball recruit even though she didn’t even make it onto her high school’s varsity team.

+Their appeals ask for an acquittal of all charges or a new trial.

-The payments were made through admissions consultant William “Rick” Singer, the scheme’s alleged mastermind, who Wilson first hired to help his son in 2013.
+Both men portray themselves as victims of admissions consultant William “Rick” Singer, the scheme’s alleged mastermind.
+They say Singer led them to believe the payments were for legal donations, then used the money for bribes.
 Singer has pleaded guilty and is cooperating with the investigation.

-According to the appeal, Singer “repeatedly described his donation strategy as legitimate” and led Wilson to believe the funding was going directly to colleges.
-In reality, Singer pocketed half of a $200,000 payment to USC, the brief says.
+According to Wilson's appeal, Singer “repeatedly described his donation strategy as legitimate."
+In reality, Singer pocketed $100,000 of Wilson's $220,000 payments to USC, the brief says.

+In their appeals, they argue that the trial judge wrongly blocked evidence that would have bolstered their defenses.

-Wilson’s lawyers argue that the judge overseeing the trial wrongly blocked evidence showing that Singer described his donation plan as legitimate and legal.
-They also fault prosecutors for “manufacturing an association” between Wilson and other parents in the case, even though he was unaware of any scheme or the other parents.
+Their lawyers said the judge excluded evidence proving that Singer described his plan as legitimate and legal.
+Lawyers for Abdelaziz say the judge blocked evidence showing that “USC regularly admitted students through the athletic department in exchange for donations.”

 “Wilson was forced to convince the jury not only of his own good faith, but also that he was an outlier.
 That imposed an additional, if not insurmountable, burden,” his lawyers wrote.

-At the trial in October, prosecutors argued that Wilson was well aware the payments were designed to get his children into college as athletic recruits with embellished credentials.
-They pointed to a water polo profile that Singer sent to Wilson for his son, with fabricated swim times and awards.
+At the trial in October, prosecutors argued that both men were well aware their payments were designed to get their children into college as athletic recruits with embellished credentials.
+They pointed to a water polo profile that Singer sent to Wilson for his son, listing fabricated swim times and awards.

-Wilson’s lawyers said he never reviewed the email with the athletic profile, and they counter that his son was an accomplished water polo player who started on his high school’s team and was chosen as an all-star in his conference.
+Wilson’s lawyers said he never reviewed the email with the athletic profile, and they counter that his son was an accomplished water polo player who played in high school and was chosen as an all-star in his conference.

 His son practiced and trained with the USC team throughout his freshman year, according to the appeal, and left only because he suffered a serious concussion.
 Teammates said he was just “like the rest of us,” the brief said.